Here is a list of Bosnian foods you can’t miss. Deciding which food in Bosnia & Herzegovina to try is made easy with this tasty guide.

 They are very similar to Turkish manti or Italian ravioli and are simply one of the best meals you can have in the country.

-This is a type of patty made with a mixture of grounded pork, beef, lamb, and plenty of hot spices.
+This type of patty is made with a mixture of ground pork, beef, lamb, and plenty of hot spices.